-Some people equate their net worth with their self worth.
+Some people equate their net worth with their self-worth.

 “When your business impacts something or someone, then it becomes fun,” Suneet said.
-“The real satisfaction comes when you can get people connected and excited about technology.”
+“The real satisfaction comes when you can get people connected and excited about technology.

 The Garage Story

-The Tulis immigrated to Canada in 1979 from Iran (because of the revolution) to put down roots in Fort McMurray, (Alberta).
+The Tulis immigrated from Iran in 1979 and put down roots in Fort McMurray, (Alberta).
 Lakhbeer Singh Tuli (Suneet and Raja’s father) started a construction company that primarily built bridges in remote areas of Canada.
-His sons spend the summers working for their father.
-One of the sites was in Pelly Crossing in Yukon.
+His sons, Raja and Suneet, spend their summers working for their dad.

-At this point, Suneet, a natural salesman, was pursuing his engineering degree at University of Toronto.
-He suggested to Raja they contact the Guinness Book of World Records (GBWR) and submit machine for consideration as the World’s Largest Fax Machine.
-Raja was skeptical, but Suneet convinced him.
-The fax machine made it to the silver book.
+At this point, Suneet, a natural salesman, was pursuing his engineering degree at the University of Toronto.
+He suggested to Raja they contact the Guinness Book of World Records (GBWR) and submit the fax machine for consideration as the world’s largest fax machine.
+Raja was initially skeptical, but Suneet convinced him.

 “In 1992, there were no prominent desis (Indians) in either Wall Street or Bay Street,” Suneet said.
 “Worse, there was a backlash against turbaned people (with flowing beards) because of the Iranian Revolution.
-So, when the fax machine took off, we represented a Made in Canada success story, a story, featuring young immigrant kids that had succeeded against all odds.”
+So, when the fax machine took off, we represented a “Made in Canada” success story, a story, featuring young immigrant kids that had succeeded against all odds.”

-The Tuli brothers were in their mid 20s when they made their first million, or rather $8 million.
+The Tuli brothers were in their mid-20s when they made their first million, or rather $8 million.

-In hindsight, one can bemoan their decision was a bit shortsighted, however, in the long run, it helped Raja and Suneet to explore new and emerging technologies, instead of resting on one laurel.
+In hindsight, one can bemoan their decision was a bit short-sighted, however, in the long run, it helped Raja and Suneet to explore new and emerging technologies, instead of resting on one laurel.

 Stay tuned.
 In the next part, Toronto Desi Diaries will reveal how the world’s least expensive tablet/phablet has been able to connect profit margins with philanthropy.